logzio/logz-docs/_source/integrations/terraform.md

 ### Example

+It is very easy to get up and running quickly with Logz.io's Terroafrom Provider.

-This simple example will create a Logz.io Slack notification endpoint (you'll need to provide the right URL) and an alert that is triggered should Logz.io record 10 loglevel:ERROR messages in 5 minutes.
-To make this example work you will also need to provide your Logz.io API token.
+This example will create a Logz.io Slack notification endpoint for an existing alert.
+This example assumes you have an alert that will trigger whenever Logz.io records 10 loglevel:ERROR messages in 5 minutes.

+If you want to try out this example, you will need to fill in the specifics for your account, and provide your Logz.io API token and base_url.

 ```
 provider "logzio" {